 What causes Meniere's disease?

 Although the cause of Meniere's disease is unknown, it probably results from an abnormality in the way fluid of the inner ear is regulated.
-In most cases only one ear is involved, but both ears may be affected in about 10% to 20% of patients.
+In most cases only one ear is involved, but both ears may be affected in about 15% of patients.
 Meniere's disease typically starts between the ages of 20 and 50 years of age (although it has been reported in nearly all age groups).
 Men and women are equally affected.
 The symptoms may be only a minor nuisance, or can become disabling, especially if the attacks of vertigo are severe, frequent, and occur without warning.
 Meniere's disease is also called idiopathic endolymphatic hydrops.

 What are the symptoms of Meniere's disease?